supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ```

 ### Deactivate Data Warehouse environment (aka cluster)
 This will delete the DW environment.
-Be careful with this, it can take over an hour to re-create this piece.
+Be careful with this, there is no way to recreate the environment/cluster.
+The CDP console gives an additional option to "Disable" which isn't available from the CLI.

+(TODO:  research creating a new data warehouse environment after a delete)

 ```
 cdp dw delete-cluster --cluster-id $(cdp dw list-clusters | jq -r '.clusters[] | select(.creator.email == "cnelson2@cloudera.com").id')